kartik-venugopal/aural-player/README.md

 ## Recent updates

-8/11/2017: **M3U support** - Added support for M3U/M3U8 playlists.
+8/11/2017: **M3U playlist support** - Added support for M3U/M3U8 playlists.
 Also, app now allows and properly resolves file aliases and symbolic links.

-8/10/2017: **HTML User Guide** Completely rewrote the User Guide.
+8/10/2017: **New HTML User Guide** Completely rewrote the User Guide.
 It is now in HTML format and explains all features in detail, with lots of screenshots.
 Did away with the old RTFD format User Guide.

 8/8/2017: **Demo videos** Added lots of .mp4 demo videos that illustrate different features.